 - 1/3 cup vegetable oil

-- 1000 grams chicken pieces (I used bone in chicken and had my butcher cut up the chicken into 14 pieces)
+- 1 kg bone-in chicken (I had my butcher cut up the chicken into 14 pieces)

 - 1 tablespoon garlic paste